5 Random Pages

 A new road was built through the glen during the 1960s, forcing him to move as his makeshift home was on the new route.
 By way of compensation, he was given a four wheeled roadsman's caravan, and he moved to the head of Loch Fyne, where he remained for the rest of his life.

-This account contrasts with that of an elderly lady from the 1990s, who decided to live in her Austin Metro in a layby near Glenbranter.
+This account contrasts with the story we have been told of an elderly lady from the 1990s, who decided to live in her Austin Metro in a layby near Glenbranter.
 Deemed by the authorities to be a nuisance, she was eventually sectioned and moved to Lochgilphead Hospital under Mental Health Legislation.

 External links